Global-Health-Engineering/injection-molding-with-resin-molds/README.md

-# Resin Molds for Recycled Plastic Injection Molding Research at ETH Zürich
+# Resin Molds for Recycled Plastic Injection Molding Research at Global Health Engineering ETH Zürich

 ![Hero Image](img/pictorial.png)
+Gaugey is design rule test piece inspired by Benchy (3D printing) but for injection molding using resin molds.

 ## Introduction
+**Injection molding typically serves mass production—millions of parts from costly metal molds—but what if you need just 100 precision, mechanically robust components in resource-constrained settings?** To what extent can self-made resin molds bridge this gap, enabling DIY production of high-fidelity plastic parts without industrial infrastructure?

 This research project explores the use of resin molds for recycled plastic injection molding, building on the work of Precious Plastics and previous ETH Zürich projects.
 The goal was to develop practical guidelines for designing and manufacturing resin molds that can be used with recycled plastics like PP (polypropylene) and HDPE (high-density polyethylene) in small-scale recycling operations using the Holimaker Holipress Desktop Injection Moulding Machine.

 ## Motorized Shredder Linkage System
+**From Manual Labor to Automated Recycling**
+The research begins with a practical challenge: the lab’s Holimaker Holishred manual shredder requires intensive effort to process just 1 bottle cap per minute.
+To enable scalable recycling of HDPE caps—that can be used for molding instead of buying PP pellets online—I engineered a motorized linkage system that transforms this slow, labor-intensive process into an automated workflow.

 **Key Achievement:** Designed and implemented a motor linkage system that increased shredding capacity from 1 to 20 bottle caps per minute, eliminating manual labor.

 ![Shredder Motor Linkage](img/shredder-motor-linkage-5.jpg)